 The grievance policy for staff will consist of three steps.
 Staff members will be first asked to address the issue with whomever they have the grievance.
-If they are unable to resolve the issue, a grievance form should completed and submitted to the school administrator. be Ιf the administrator is unable to resolve the issue, the staff member should request a hearing with the Board Chair.
+If they are unable to resolve the issue, a grievance form should and administrator. be completed submitted to the school the Ιf administrator is unable to resolve the issue, the staff member should request a hearing with the Board Chair.
 The Board Chair will present the matter to the entire Board during a special meeting and the Board will make a decision in reference to the grievance.
-The Board secretary will keep all grievance documentation in a separate file and the decision made by the

-Board is final.
+The Board secretary will keep all grievance documentation in a separate file and the decision made by the Board is final.